pattap2456/pattap2456/README.md

 - 👋 Hi, I’m @pattap2456
-- 👀 I’m interested in food
+- 👀 I’m interested in crypto
 - 🌱 I’m currently learning crypto
-- 💞️ I’m looking to collaborate on travel
+- 💞️ I’m looking to collaborate on...
 - 📫 How to reach me
 - 😄 Pronouns:
 - ⚡ Fun fact: